Frequently Asked Questions

 Who does not need to become licensed with the CCB?

-The following categories of construction work are exempt from licensing, according to ORS 701.010:
+The following are examples of construction work are exempt from licensing, according to ORS 701.010:

 Who gives the CCB test?